rossdiener/sensitive_dataframe/README.md

 # wreckognize

-This is a repository for learning data de-identification algorithms.
+This is a repository for experimenting with data de-identification algorithms in Python.